analogsenses/source/source/_drafts/2016-01-20-this-is-a-test-post.markdown

 As you can see, tweets and Instagram posts become full-width when the display is narrower than the embedded media, and they both shrink seamlessly to accommodate any sized screen.
 That’s all Twitter’s and Instagram’s doing, by the way.
 Unfortunately, that also means you lose some control over those elements, so things like spacings and so on become complicated to handle when you’re dealing with these elements.

-The rest of the most popular media outlets — Tumblr, Facebook, etc. — all offer an embed feature of some sorts, and the results are all very similar to what you can see above.
+Most popular media outlets offer an embed feature of some sorts, and the results are all very similar to what you can see above, so there’s really no need to dive further into them.

 ## Final words

 This style reference guide was created to provide a useful resource to test the design of Analog Senses.
-In order for the site's design to be considered correct, everything on this page needs to be rendered properly on any device.
-If this page looks weird on your current device, there may be a bug in the site's CSS.
-If you come across something like that, please let me know.
+In order for the site’s design to be considered correct, everything on this page needs to be rendered properly on any modern device.
+If this page looks weird on your current device, there may be a bug in the site’s CSS, so if you notice something, please let me know.

-If you write in Markdown, this document may be a useful resource to test your own site's design, as well.
+If you write in Markdown, this document may be a useful resource to test your own site’s design, as well.
 Except from some custom handling of certain media types, everything else in this document was written in standard Markdown, with the styling and formatting done entirely in CSS.
-You can download the contents of this page as a Markdown file [here](https://www.dropbox.com/s/rkk9r1oit2oiu3u/stylereference.markdown?dl=0).
+Again, you can download the contents of this page as a Markdown file [here](https://www.dropbox.com/s/x7bzdlertq0dsge/styleguide.markdown?dl=0).

-<p class="card-separator">♢</p>

-Thank you for reading.
-If you enjoyed this article or found it useful, please take a moment to share it on your preferred social network by clicking on the appropriate link below the footnotes section.
-Thanks!